 Criminal No.: 13-30205-WDS

-UPCOMING EVENTS: Jury trial is set for Tuesday, November 5, 2013, at 9 a.m. in East St. Louis Illinois Federal Courthouse before District Judge William D. Stiehl.
+UPCOMING EVENTS: Jury trial has been re-set for April 7, 2014 at 9 a.m. in East St. Louis Illinois Federal Courthouse before District Judge David R. Herndon.

 On September 18, 2013 a grand jury returned a one count indictment charging Matthew Ryan Brooke with conspiracy to commit mail fraud and wire fraud in connection with telemarketing.
 The indictment alleged that Brooke (who used the alias “Gabriel Shaw” and “Rick Fairchild” to bilk consumers), and others were engaged in an extensive telemarketing scam which operated in Orlando, Florida that bilked thousands of victims of approximately $6 million dollars, victimizing consumers throughout the United States and Canada.
 There were victims in seven of the thirty eight (38) counties comprising the Southern District of Illinois.